-Cruise Control - When cruise control is operating at set speed the transmission selects a shift pattern to suit cruise control operation.
+Cruise Control - When cruise control is operating at a set speed the transmission selects a shift pattern to suit cruise control operation.

-DSC/Traction control - When DSC/ traction control is switched ON and the system is activated, the transmission selects a shift pattern to suit traction control conditions.
+Dynamic Stability Control - When DSC is switched on and the system is activated, the transmission selects a shift pattern to suit conditions.